-Task origin space (TO): It is populated by two origins, i.e., the two consumers $a_1, a_2 \in \mathbf{TO}$.
-As the state of the environment evolves over time, the two consumers are in constant need of new information (i.e., state estimates) of the hostile agents.

-Task management and space: Tasks are created every time step in the simulation from the information need expressed by the consumers.
-The tasks in the task space $\mathbf{T} = \{\tau_i\}i$ are simple and basically only expressed in terms of the agent to observe (α) and a priority value prio, i.e., $\tau_i = (\alpha, prio)$.

-Resource space (R): Contains UAVs and ground soldiers.
+- Task origin space (TO): It is populated by two origins, i.e., the two consumers a1, a2∈TO.
+As the state of the environment evolves over time, the two consumers are in constant need of new information (i.e., state estimates) of the hostile agents. - Task management and space: Tasks are created every time step in the simulation from the information need expressed by the consumers.
+The tasks in the task space $\mathbf{T} = \{\tau_i\}i$ are simple and basically only expressed in terms of the agent to observe ( $\alpha$ ) and a priority value prio, i.e., $\tau_i = (\alpha, prio)$ . - Resource space (R): Contains UAVs and ground soldiers.
 Both types can make observations, but they have different properties: UAVs are fast, but make uncertain observations.
-Ground soldiers on the other hand are slow, but their observations are more certain.

-Service management and space: In our implementation, for each resource in \mathbf{R} there is a corresponding service s in the service space \mathbf{S} .
-The service management makes sure that the resources are properly configured (e.g., have flight paths) when associated with tasks.

-Allocation scheme: Connects created tasks to available services, based on their priorities.
-Connected pairs of tasks and services are referred to as allocations, e.g., $alloc = (t, s) \in \mathbf{Allocs}$.
-A service may refuse to perform a task if the cost, for using the resource for the task at hand is too high.
+Ground soldiers on the other hand are slow, but their observations are more certain. - Service management and space: In our implementation, for each resource in R there is a corresponding service s in the service space S. The service management makes sure that the resources are properly configured (e.g., have flight paths) when associated with tasks. - Allocation scheme: Connects created tasks to available services, based on their priorities.
+Connected pairs of tasks and services are referred to as allocations, e.g., $alloc = (t, s) \in Allocs$ .
+A service may refuse to perform a task if the cost of using the resource for the task at hand is too high.
 Services may also be preempted, i.e., removed from one task and connected to another.

-3 Particle filter-based state estimation
+III.
+PARTICLE FILTER-BASED STATE ESTIMATION